-In this class students will learn how to design and develop Internet sites that function effectively with multiple platforms (desktop computers, cellphones, etc.), and will receive hands on experience in the use of media and web development software such as Dreamweaver, WordPress and Fireworks.
+In this class students will learn how to design and develop Internet sites that function effectively with multiple platforms (desktop computers, cellphones, etc.), receive hands on experience in the use of media and web development software such as Dreamweaver, WordPress and Fireworks, and be introduced to PHP, MYSQL, and Jquery.
 Topics will be presented through brief lectures and demonstrations, but most class time will be dedicated to working on assignments.
 Assignments will support the development of a portfolio that students can use to showcase the skills they acquire in this class to future colleagues and employers.

 This class is not an advanced web development course.
 Students with extensive experience designing and implementing web sites will find some of the material covered in this class redundant.
 This class is intended for students who want to become proficient in web and media development for their own area of expertise.
 Students will leave this class with a greater understanding of how to use the Internet effectively, and an emergent set of skills, that can be applied and enhanced in a variety of future settings.